Mixed Signals From a Guy: What They Mean and What to Do About Them

 Take his actions more seriously than his words

 Words are easy.
 What a person does consistently — whether they follow through, whether they invest, whether they show up — is more reliable information than what they say they feel or what they might want eventually.
+When there's a consistent gap between what someone says and what they do, what they do is the truth.

 Decide what you're willing to tolerate

 Uncertainty for a few weeks in early dating is normal.
 Months of mixed signals with no progression is a situation you're choosing to remain in.
 What level of ambiguity is acceptable to you, and for how long?
 This question puts you back in the driver's seat.
+It isn't about issuing ultimatums — it's about being honest with yourself about what you need and what you're willing to continue accepting.

 Trying to make sense of a confusing relationship situation?
 I can help you get clarity.
 Reach out.